neilord/zoho-crm-devtool/README.md

 # Zoho-CRM-Enhancer
-Useful UI and UX improvements for Zoho CRM
+Useful UI and UX improvements for Zoho CRM.